i-am-neon/tmx-to-lt/README.md

 ### Unsupported Tilesets

 Some tilesets are unsupported.
+This program only supports tilesets whose last two characters are:

+- Village: "10"
+- Plains: "30"
+- Fort: "3E"
+- Black Temple: "61"
+- Mountainous: "6E"
+- Fields: "03"
+- Castle: "1A"
+- Stronghold: "7B"
+- Temple: "8A"
+- Desert: "44"
+- Lava Cave: "52"

 This means the following maps will not convert:

 - "Alusq FE7 1C1D481F trine peninsula" by FEU
 - "Alusq FE7 0A009B0C dark room- cutscene map" by FEU